Liquid dessert? Chocolate drink? Divine indulgence? Whatever it’s called, one thing is certain: hot chocolate is not just for children anymore.

 At Port City Java, hot cocoa is made with premium American dark or white chocolate sauce, whole milk and marshmallow, topped with whipped cream.

-The Wilmington, N.C.-based chain also does a big business with Mochaccino, made with premium chocolate sauce, coffee, whole milk and whipped cream.
+The Wilmington, N.C.-based chain also does a big business with Mochaccino, made with best single serve coffee maker, whole milk and whipped cream.

 Approximately 60% of the hot cocoa drinkers choose dark chocolate, and 40% white, according to Port City COO Don Reynolds.
 Both versions are sold in 12-, 16- and 20-ounce sizes.
 The smallest of the trio contains 532 calories, but most consumers aren’t concerned.